tokenjournal/site/content/editorial-policy.md

 ###### Editor committee composition
 Assembled from a variety of subjects.

 Being the scope of our journal very broad, Editors are assembled from a variety of subjects to ensure that reviewers only evaluate material in their area of expertise.
-Everytime it becomes evident that there is a lack of Editors in a certain field, or that some Editors are overworking, the steering committe may be asked to appoint additional Editors.
+Every time it becomes evident that there is a lack of Editors in a certain field, or that some Editors are overworking, the steering committee may be asked to appoint additional Editors.

 Current Editors of Decentralized Technology can be found here [link to homepage]